TELEPHONES INTRODUCED AT CENTENNIAL EXPOSITION

 Note that item No. 6312 is referenced as a “Desk ‘phone” (with the apostrophe indicating the dropped letters/syllable).
 It’s safe to say the shortened term “phone” appeared in the American use of the English language in or reasonably before 1897.
 See Google search, near the beginning of this article, with a “frequency of use” graph for both “telephone” and “phone“.

-For some reason I’ve not yet found, Sears, Roebuck and Co. ceased selling telephones after the 1898 catalog and prior to the 1902 catalogue (no. 111), at which time absolutely no telephones were available in the “Wish Book”.
+For some reason I’ve not yet found, Sears, Roebuck and Co. ceased selling telephones after the 1898 catalog and prior to the 1902 catalogue (no. 111).
+In 1902 absolutely no telephones were available in the “Wish Book.”

 Do you know why Sears, Roebuck, & Co. ceased selling telephones at the turn of the century?
 We’d love to hear!